bingeli1212/nitrile-preview/doc/DOC-contex.md

 # Remarks

-- The name for the parser is 'CONTEXT'.
+- The name for the parser is 'ConTeXt'.

 - The \latexdesc command allows font switch commands and other to be included as part of the key, math can also appear in there as well.